Lesbian, Gay, Bisexual, Trans, Queer, Questioning and Intersex

 - LGBT Society

-If you are mature or post-graduate student and would like to join the LGBT Staff Network, please contact Arron Pile (email@example.com).
+If you are a mature or post-graduate student and would like to join the LGBT Staff Network, please contact Arron Pile (email@example.com).

 For further information, please head to the FAQ section here.